-Meet with an Admissions Technician for a School of Career Education orientation and assessment.
+Meet with an Admissions Technician for a School of Career Education orientation.
 Appointments can be made by phone or in person at our Student Services Centers.
 The School of Career Education orientation provides an overview of programs and facilities, as well as school policies, procedures, and expectations.
 An Admissions Technician will assist with career plans and will provide basic information about payment and financial aid options.
-Orientation participation is mandatory for School of Career Education programs.
-Orientation sessions are free and are for adults only; children are not allowed during testing, and no childcare will be provided.
+Orientation participation is mandatory for School of Career Education program enrollment.
+Orientation sessions are free.

-STEP TWO: REGISTRATION
+2 STEP TWO: ASSESSMENT